Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

    * The user is able to access their profile via the navigation bar.
 * As a First Time Visitor, I want to be able to receive an email confirmation after I register
    * After registering, the user is redirected to an email verification page which triggers an email to the registered email with the link to verify their email and login.
+* As a First Time Visitor, I want to be able to read through relevant blog articles on the website to learn more about the artists' whose prints I'm purchasing.
+   * The user is able to access the blog via the blog link in the top navbar.
+Once on the blog page, the user is then able to view individual posts by clicking on the "Read More" call-to-action button.
+* As a First Time Visitor, I want to be able to see how a product has been rated by other users.
+   * Users can see product reviews via the product details page.
+If a product has a review, the ratings will be updated with the average number of stars left by other customers.
+If a product doesn't have a review yet, there will be a message displayed next to the product price that says "No ratings yet".

 ### B. Returning Visitor Goals